 What is the purpose of a hop contract?
 Why should I contract my hops?

-Hop contracts allow both Hopunion and our growers the opportunity to efficiently coordinate the supply/demand of our most popular hop varieties.
-Contracts ensure brewers’ access to the hop varieties and brewing quantities they require while simultaneously allowing our growers the ability to account for future growth and plant hop varieties according to our customers’ needs.
+Hop contracts allow both Hopunion and our grower-owners the opportunity to efficiently coordinate the supply/demand of our most popular hop varieties.
+Contracts ensure brewers’ access to the hop varieties and brewing quantities they require while simultaneously allowing our growers the ability to account for future growth and plant hop varieties according to customer needs.
 As a result of this coordination, contract breweries of any size can achieve significant cost savings.

 How do I establish a hop contract?

 You can establish a hop contract by contacting your regional Hopunion sales representative or our knowledgeable contracting staff at 1-509-574-5125. *Please have in mind the varieties and quantities that you wish to contract.